AbboyAbraham/reddit-thematic-and-affective-analysis-research/README.md

 I triangulated findings through three parallel NLP streams:
 Sentiment Analysis: Quantifying affective tone using a customized VADER model.
 Emotion Classification: Utilizing a state-of-the-art Transformer model (DistilRoBERTa) to identify complex emotional archetypes.
-Topic Modeling: Unsupervised LDA to identify thematic content and discursive clusters.
+Topic Modeling:  LDA to identify thematic content and discursive clusters.
+(I would recommend embedding-based topic modeling like BERTopic)

 Stage 3: Ethical De-identification
 In alignment with the Association of Internet Researchers (AoIR, 2020) and Fiesler & Proferes (2018), a final ethical pass was executed.
 This programmatic de-identification script redacts personally identifiable information (PII) to protect user privacy and minimize harm.